msantos/procket/README.md

         Types   Resource = resource()
                 Buf = binary()

-        Returns the contents of memory allocted using alloc/1.
+        Returns the contents of memory allocated using alloc/1.
 See the example above.

 ## COMPILING